Introducing Harness Feature Flags

 The primary problem teams have is simply getting started fast and realizing value.
 Teams can get bogged down in figuring out how to start, they can design flags in counterproductive ways, and they can create future problems due to this immaturity in the beginning.

-For teams who are more mature with feature flags, there is a “best practices” and management problem.
+For teams who are more mature with feature flagging, there is a “best practices” and management problem.
 Once a team has dozens or hundreds of flags, that means there is a lot of stale code, not a lot of process for managing it, and teams often struggle operationally to deal with this as part of a healthy workflow.

 For some of the most mature teams, feature flags are often closely tied to their software delivery process, but fundamentally disconnected from it due to the existing vendors all being stand-alone tools.
 This means teams have to invest a lot of time in wiring up feature flags with metrics systems, build systems, etc. because the tools are not integrated natively.
 It also introduces significant maintenance overhead to ensure all these systems continue to work together over time.